 - A follow-up period of 4 weeks

 During the study period, you will have a total of eight visits so that several measurements of liver function can be made.
 Some of these visits will be on site with your doctors.
-At-home option: If you and your doctor agree, a study nurse may come to your home to conduct a portion of the required appointments.
+You will continue to receive standard of care treatment during the duration of your participation in the clinical trial.

 Can I participate?